SManAT/IT-School-Admin/docs/MySQL.md

 ## MySQL/Restore
 Just run `MySQLRestore.py`.
-It will also restore the users and their privileges.
+The script will also restore the users and their privileges.
 Be aware, that all **databases** and **users** with same name are going to be dropped first!